AlstonCroning/My-Projects/WEBPAGE_DESIGN/README.md

-#Simple Web Page Design
+#Web Page Design

 About:
-A demonstration of my XHTML and CSS skills in a Web page
+A demonstration of my HTML and CSS skills in a Web page

 Features:
 Navigation Bar